DomWeldon/flask_ogm/docs/graph.rst

 Graph Connections
 =================

 Flask-OGM supports single or multiple connections to neo4j graph databases.
 There is a concept of a 'default' connection, which can always be referenced through ``ogm.graph``, and which is be used as the connection in web tools unless explicitly stated otherwise.

-An address and authentication details - herein termed "Graph Credentials" - must be provided for every database.
-The host, user and password are required for every connection, whilst the specified port and protocol are optional; by default, ``bolt`` on port ``7687`` is assumed when optional graph credentials are not passed.
+An address and authentication details - herein termed "Graph Credentials" - must be provided for every database: the host, user and password are required for every connection.
+The specified port and protocol are optional; by default, ``bolt`` on port ``7687`` is assumed when optional graph credentials are not passed.

 Access to all graphs is provided by py2neo.database.Graph_ objects.

 .. _py2neo.database.Graph: http://py2neo.org/v3/database.html#the-graph

 The default database exists since, in most use cases, it is envisaged that applications will employ only one database.
-You can therefore set the connection credentials for the default connection as top-level configuration directives in ``app.config``, whilst connections to other databases must be specified in ``app.config['OGM_GRAPH_CREDENTIALS']`` as a dictionary of dictionaries.
-Each connection has a name, which is referred to as a ``bind``, in the ``OGM_GRAPH_CREDENTIALS`` dictionary, credentials for this connection should be stored as a dictionary under a key, the value of which should be the name (see :ref:`multiple_connections_binds`).
-The default connection's graph credentials can also be specified in this way, under the bind ``DEFAULT``, however, if default graph credentials are specified both as a bind and as individual top-level configuration directives, a  :ref:`default_graph_credentials_unclear_error` will be raised.
+You can therefore set the graph credentials for the default connection as top-level configuration directives in ``app.config``, whilst connections to other databases must be specified in ``app.config['OGM_GRAPH_CREDENTIALS']`` as a dictionary of dictionaries.

+Every reference to a graph has a name, which is referred to its ``bind``.
+In the ``OGM_GRAPH_CREDENTIALS`` dictionary, credentials for each connection should be specified as a dictionary, with its bing as they key (see :ref:`multiple_connections_binds`).
+The default connection's graph credentials can also be specified in this way, under the bind ``DEFAULT``.
+However, if default graph credentials are specified both as a bind and as individual top-level configuration directives, a  :ref:`default_graph_credentials_unclear_error` will be raised.

-A bind can be any hashable value.
+Since binds are dictionary keys, a bind can be any hashable value.

 Examples relating to the above are provided below.